roberthart56/intro_to_micropython/Input devices/temperature/README.md

 <br><br>

 Encase the first few cm in more shrink tube, and seal the bead with epoxy to keep water out.
+If I wanted to make this a more reliable setup, I could get rid of the breadboard, and solder wires and resistors directly to the microcontroller module.
+Then I could make an enclosure to keep it all safe.
+Maybe even incorporate a display and a battery to make it portable.
+See the OLED in the kit as a possible device for displaying results.

 <figure>
   <img src="./images/Th_epoxy.jpg" width="400" alt="my alt text"/>